 Lady Anne noticed his son's angry and then melancholy countenance after their return from Kent.
 She finally got the full story out from Darcy and had to admit to herself that Miss Bennet was a singular lady.
-She admired Elizabeth's courage to refuse his son's proposal because she found him lacking in his character and manner.
-While she thought Miss Bennet had totally misunderstood her loving son, she could not but agreed that Darcy appeared haughty and unapproachable to stranger.
+Lady Anne admired Elizabeth's courage to refuse his son's proposal because the young woman found him lacking in his character and manner.
+While she thought Miss Bennet had totally misunderstood her loving son, she could not but agreed that Darcy appeared haughty and unapproachable to strangers.
 The sudden death of his father, the heavy responsibility and the subsequent argument with Lord Matlock, her brother, about management of Pemberley made Darcy a stern and unsmiling young man.
 Lady Anne was sick of her own poor health which hindered her care of her only son.
 She was also concerned with his deteriorating spirit since the rejection by Miss Bennet.
-She invited the Bingleys to Pemberley for the summer, determined to get Charles Bingley to see to returning Hertfordshire and inviting her son back.
+She invited the Bingleys to Pemberley for the summer, determined to get Charles Bingley to see to returning Hertfordshire and requesting her son back.
 But before the Bingleys arrival, she came upon Elizabeth near Inn of Lambton, travelling with her aunt and uncle.
 Lady Anne immediately invited the party to visit Pemberley.
-She could see the unease of Miss Bennet but Lady Anne charmed her relatives to make them difficult to refuse the invitation.
+She could see the unease of Miss Bennet, but Lady Anne charmed her relatives to make them difficult to refuse the invitation.

-Together with Mrs. Gardiner's help, which she became very friendly with during their trip to Pemberley, Lady Anne took on reminding and teaching Mrs. Bennet and her younger daughters proper behaviours the months prior to the wedding.
-Lady Anne was happy and relieved that the Bennet ladies behaved somewhat better during the wedding of Mr and Mrs. Fitzwilliam Darcy and Mr. and Mrs. Charles Bingley.
+Together with Mrs. Gardiner's help, which she became very friendly with during their trip to Pemberley, Lady Anne took on reminding and teaching Mrs. Bennet and her younger daughters proper behaviours the months before the wedding.
+Lady Anne was happy and relieved that the Bennet ladies behaved somewhat better during the marriage of Mr. and Mrs. Fitzwilliam Darcy and Mr. and Mrs. Charles Bingley.
 And her brother Lord Matlock and his family, who had reconciled with Darcy in recent years, attended the ceremony and reception despite protest from Lady Catherine.

 Lady Anne had regained her strength gradually.
 Once the new Mrs. Darcy arrived, the house was full of smiles, witty conversation, caring moments and delightful entertainment.
 Lady Anne had dealt less on the accident that took her husband and daughter away seven years ago, until today, when she saw this sampler.